Revature-WellNet/Backend/STARTUP.md

-To start the server and database for Wellnet, please follow these steps:
+To start the server for Wellnet, please follow these steps:

 1. Install SpringToolSuite (STS)
 2. Clone this repository onto your computer